aaronchu/heroku-review-envs/heroku-app-create/README.md

 ## Config Vars

 Config vars are pulled from the Review Apps Beta pipelines.
 Configure these before launching the apps.
-Both the Development App and Related Apps pull their Config Vars from there before any updates from `MSVC_REF`.
+Both the Development App and Related Apps pull their Config Vars from there before any updates from `APP_REF`.

 ## Known Issues